EnhancedMind/MusicBot/README.md

 # Music Bot
 A complete code to download for a Discord Music Bot
--> Just a discord music bot with a lot of functionality :)
+-> Just a discord music bot with a lot of music functionality, no excess moderation, just music :)
--> type `-help` in chat to learn more when you set up the bot
+-> type `-help` or `@botmention help` in chat to learn more when you set up the bot

 Inspired by [jagrosh/MusicBot](https://github.com/jagrosh/MusicBot)